lukereding/thoughts_on_giving_talks/thoughts_on_giving_talks.md

+> The fans of PowerPoint are presenters, rarely audience members.

+_Edward Tufte, the Cognitive Style of PowerPoint_

 # thoughts on giving talks

 This is a running list of thoughts and best practices for giving talks.
 They are a mix of general guiding priciples and specific practices to make talks more engaging, clearer, and more applicable to your audience.
 But first: